 – 2018- 2019: Member of Commission for granting of NGOs within Ministry of Culture

-A U.S. and a Kosovo citizen, Nicole Farnsworth has lived and worked in Kosovo for 17 years, primarily with the Kosovo Women’s Network (KWN) where she presently serves as Program Director and Lead Researcher.
+Nicole Farnsworth, a U.S. and a Kosovo citizen, she has lived and worked in Kosovo for 17 years, primarily with the Kosovo Women’s Network (KWN) where she presently serves as Program Director and Lead Researcher.
 A sociologist researcher (MSc, London School of Economics), writer, and gender equality activist, she has led research and (co)authored 24 publications on gender equality, gender-responsive budgeting, gender-based violence, and integrating a gender perspective in the EU Accession process.
 Several have influenced legal and policy changes.
 She has provided dozens of trainings and tailored mentoring to government organisations at local and central levels in Kosovo, supporting them in introducing gender-responsive budgeting.
 She also has supported the Ministry of Finance in designing guidance in budget circulars for gender-responsive budgeting, as well as created curricula on this theme for the Kosovo Institute for Public Administration.
 Since 2016, she has served as Team Leader, advising the EU Office in Kosovo in gender analysis, gender mainstreaming of EU programming and implementation of the EU Gender Action Plan II.
 Nicole also consults regularly, worldwide, for various international organizations on gender analysis, gender mainstreaming, advocacy techniques, and civil society support.

 Alexandru Gribincea is a representative of the partner organization Keystone Moldova.
 He is currently a PhD student in the field of World Economy: International Economic Relations.
 Throughout his doctoral studies, he authored more than 25 scientific articles in the field of economics.
 Has completed two higher education degrees, one in economics and another in law.
 He holded the position of University Lecturer in Economics and College Teacher in Economics.
 He also was a Trainee Lawyer specializing in business and civil rights.
 He has participated in various training programs focused on gender equality and gender-responsive budgeting.
 Alexandru has also taken part in international mobility programs, spending a semester at Universidad de Cadiz in Spain during his doctoral studies and engaging in another Erasmus mobility program at Universitatea Danubius in Galați, Romania, during his master’s degree studies.